Top 10 Pieces of Information Your Wildfire Lawyer Needs ASAP

 Insurance Policy Information

-First, your lawyer will need information about your homeowners insurance policy.
+First, your lawyer will need information about your homeowner’s insurance policy.
 You may qualify for damage recovery through your insurance plan.
-You could receive immediate relief through your insurer; then, if your PG&E lawsuit succeeds, part of your settlement or verdict will go toward reimbursing the insurance company.
-Provide information such as your company name, policy number, everyone listed on the policy and the address of your insured property.
+You could receive immediate disaster assistance and relief through your insurer; then, if your PG&E lawsuit succeeds, part of your settlement or verdict will go toward reimbursing the insurance company.
+Provide information such as your company name, policy number, everyone listed on the policy, and the address of your insured property.

 Total Acreage